erszcz/euc-2014/README.md

 run is finished.

 `match.log` contains details about glob/regex matches (or match failures) done on replies from the server.

-In our case it's empty.
-More on that later.
+`tsung_controller@<...>.log` will tell us which nodes had problems starting when load generation distribution is enabled in the scenario, while `<nodename>.log` files contain node specific logs, e.g. crash logs explaining why some node hasn't responded to the controller.

+Apart from all the logs and statistics of a test run the result directory also contains a copy of the scenario Tsung was run with (in our case `tsung-logs/20140603-1520/basic.xml`).

 ## Caveats and extra info